-Really strong immune system - Interview with the team from the MOJO Institute
+‘Organic systems can improve under stress’ - Interview with the team from the MOJO Institute

-David Höhfeld - sports scientist and head of MOJO MOTION (the institute's movement department)
+David Höhfeld - Sports scientist and head of MOJO MOTION (the institute's movement department)

 David Köhler - Senior Physiotherapist and Osteopath